Pocketbook Plant

 Choose a plant with plenty of unopened buds and you'll enjoy several weeks of blooms.
 Many flower colors are available -- yellow, white, orange, red, maroon or copper, usually with red, purple or brown spots.
 Popular cultivars include 'Anytime Mixed' and 'Gold Fever'.

-These hybrid plants are available in flower shops in spring, their natural bloom time.
+These hybrid plants are available in florists' shops and garden centers in spring, their natural bloom time.

 pocketbook plant, calceolaria